Arcadia-Science/chlamy-comparison/README.md

 ## Protocol for measuring cell wall thickness
 This protocol is a step-by-step computational guide to analyze the intensity and diameter of calcofluor-white signal marking the cell wall of Chlamydomonas species.
 The input is single-frame, greyscale 16-bit .tif files of the medial z-plane of fixed and stained algal cells collected by spinning disk microscopy through standard DAPI settings.
 These images are available on [Zenodo]([10.5281/zenodo.10127618](https://doi.org/10.5281/zenodo.10127618)) The output includes images of marked cells and raw intensity values through the max axis and the min axis.
 For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nsmnfifz9no).

-1. Segment & Measure cells [Link to Cell profiler: code/CellProfiler/CW_Pipeline.cppipe
+1. Segment & Measure cells in Cell Profiler: code/CellProfiler/CW_Pipeline.cppipe

-2. Extract individual cells from larger files code/python/cell_wall/ExtractIndividualCells.py
+2. Extract individual cells from larger files using the cell position coordinates from the Cell Profiler segmentation. code/python/cell_wall/ExtractIndividualCells.py

-3. Re-segment cells & measure objects: Use this updated pipeline that provides the same coordinate & orientation measurements but is adapted for larger datasets. code/CellProfiler/CW_Pipeline_Extracted.cppipe
+3. Re-segment cells & measure objects in Cell Profiler: Use this updated pipeline that provides the same coordinate & orientation measurements but is adapted for larger datasets. code/CellProfiler/CW_Pipeline_Extracted.cppipe

-4. Convert Database to CSV:
+4. Convert Database to CSV since Cell Profiler doesn't allow exporting large .csv files: code/python/cell_wall/SQLite2CSV.py
-code/python/cell_wall/SQLite2CSV.py

-4. Align based on coordinates
-code/python/cell_wall/AlignExtractedObjects.py

-5. Pad Files so line scans are evenly distributed code/python/cell_wall/PadExtractedTiffs.py
+4. Use the new cell coordinates of extracted cells to realign extracted cells to to have the major axis parallel with the image frame.
+Afterwards, I manually moved the files with the "_aligned" suffix to their own subfolder titled "aligned" code/python/cell_wall/AlignExtractedObjects.py

+5. Add additional empty pixels to the side of each "aligned" .tif of the extracted cells so that each extracted image is the same dimension without resizing the actual image.
+Afterwards, I manually moved the files with the "padded_" prefix to their own subfolder titled "padded". code/python/cell_wall/PadExtractedTiffs.py

-6. Line Scans through major and minor axes.
-This data is exported to a .csv file. code/python/cell_wall/RadialIntensityMajorMinor.py
+6. Measure 5 pixel wide line scans through the major and minor axes of the "padded" images.
+This data is exported to a .csv file and produces a marked up image of the input .tif depicting where the measurement occured. code/python/cell_wall/RadialIntensityMajorMinor.py

+7. Extract the peak values from the line scan data to calculate intensity and width. "processed_" files were then manually moved to a "processed" subfolder code/python/cell_wall/PeakAndWidthExtractor.py

-7. Split data between peaks and width code/python/cell_wall/SplitCSVPeaksWidth.py
+9. Split data between peaks and width. code/python/cell_wall/SplitCSVPeaksWidth.py

 Data output from here was imported into GraphPad Prism for visualization and 2way ANOVA calculations.